gianluca-sabena/boilerplates/scala/akka-ping-pong/README.md

 - Get random Jmx/Jvisual port from DCOS web UI
 - Open JvisualVm and click on "Add jmx connection" and select "do not require ssl connection"

-## Logging

-SLF4J is the logging interface logback is a Logging backend compatible with SLF4J

-- use scala logging (logging library wrapping SLF4J) from outside of an actor class/library
-- use akka-slf4j inside actors